Learn everything you need to know about startup capital

 My father, a talented cartographer who had made maps during the Korean War, became the company’s graphic artist.
 My mother took charge of sales and marketing.
 During the day, she made sales calls and wrote up quotes.
 At night, the three of us worked together to make the signs.
 Dad designed and typeset.
 Mom handled the books and ensured every order matched the quote.
 I painted and helped package for delivery.

 For a while, things went well.
 Mom was a natural salesperson, and Dad’s artistic skills gave the business a professional edge.
 But cash flow was tight.
 My mother had left her nursing job, and the business income was unpredictable.
-They had a vision, but no formal plan, and no clear understanding of the total capital required to start and sustain the business.
+They had a vision, but no formal plan, and no clear understanding of the total capital they needed.

 Eventually, they began chasing cash flow instead of sticking to their niche.
 They accepted orders for building signage and standalone signs, which required new equipment and more investment.
 The business drifted from its original focus.